 In April, the Chattanooga, TN market saw a decline year-over-year in new home closings, a move downward following a lift in March 2014.
 New home closings saw a 3.0% decline from a year earlier to 32.
 This came on the heels of a 8.6% hike year-over-year in March.

 A total of 437 new homes were sold during the 12 months that ended in April, down from 438 for the year that ended in March.

-Out of all housing closings, new home closings accounted for 4.2%.
-A year ago, new home closings accounted for 3.9%.
-For new and existing homes, closings declined in January after also declining in December year-over-year.
+Of the total number of closings, new home closings made up 4.1%.
+A year earlier, new home closings accounted for 3.6% of total closings.
+For new and existing homes, closings dropped in April after also declining in March year-over-year.

 Pricing and Mortgage Trends

 In April, there was a 12.3% lift year-over-year in the average price of newly sold homes, reaching $278,329 per unit.
 This surge compares to a 1.9% drop in March from a year earlier.

 For newly sold homes, the average mortgage size gained year-over-year along with new home prices.
 In April 2014, the average mortgage size was $226,758, up 13.2% from a year earlier.
 In March 2014, average mortgage size gained 7.7% from a year earlier.